C2FO/vfs/docs/azure.md

        to containers from multiple storage accounts.
 1. The ENV vars `VFS_AZURE_STORAGE_ACCOUNT` and `VFS_AZURE_STORAGE_KEY`, a shared key authenticator is used.
 This will allow access to any containers owned by the designated storage account.
-1. If none of the above are present, then an anonymous authenticator is created and only publicly accessible blobs will be available
+1. If none of the above are present, then no credentials are used and only publicly accessible blobs will be available

 ## Usage